 If you are worried about your health at any time, contact your GP or medical team.
 Don’t wait for your next appointment.

-The first treatment for hairy cell leukaemia is usually very effective and people often stay in remission for many years.
+Treatment for hairy cell leukaemia is usually very effective and people often stay in remission for many years.
 However, hairy cell leukaemia often comes back (relapses) eventually, and needs more treatment.
 Occasionally, hairy cell leukaemia doesn’t respond well to your first treatment.
 This is called ‘refractory’ hairy cell leukaemia.
 It is usually treated the same way as relapsed hairy cell leukaemia.

 The treatment you have depends on how long your remission lasted.